JorelAli/CommandAPI/docssrc/src/permissions.md

 -----

-## Child Base Permissions
+## Child-based Permissions
 ### Example - /economy command with argument permissions
+For example, say we're registering a command `/economy`

-Child Based Permissions allow you to group permissions together, we achieve this by laying out our permission groups in the `plugin.yml` file which Bukkit registers as valid permissions.
-When the CommandAPI checks if our player has a permission Bukkit considers if they have the child of a permission as well.
-This not only keeps permissions easier to manage, it also makes your code cleaner and gives you a nice place to layout out all of your permissions, what they do and what other permissions inherit them.
+Child-based permissions allow you to group permissions together.
+We achieve this by laying out our permission groups in the `plugin.yml` file which Bukkit registers as valid permissions.
+When the CommandAPI checks if our player has a permission, Bukkit considers if they have the child of a permission as well.
+This not only keeps permissions easier to manage, it also makes your code cleaner and gives you a nice place to layout out all of your permissions, detailing what they do and what other permissions inherit them.

-For example, say we're registering a command `/economy`:

 ```mccmd
 /economy                         - shows your own balance                 | economy.self